gokhantok/Project-4-HOTEL-MANAGEMENT-SYSTEM-Mert_Gokhan_Ertan/README.md

 # Project-4-HOTEL-MANAGEMENT-SYSTEM-Mert_Gokhan_Ertan

-Version 1.0 için projemiz aşağıdaki gibidir.
+Our project for Version 1.0 is as follows,

-Giriş yapmak için;
+TO LOG IN;

     User: Admin

     password: Admin

-## Yapilacaklar
+## Things to do

-* CheckIn ve CheckOut girildiğinde Nights otomatik dolacak (JCalendar kullanılacak)
+* Nights automatically populate when CheckIn and CheckOut are entered (JCalendar will be used)
-* Girilen bilgilere göre Subtotal otomatik hesaplanacak
+* Subtotal will be automatically calculated according to the entered information
-* Discount ve Tax girdilerine göre Total otomatik hesaplanacak
+* Total automatically calculated according to Discount and Tax entries
-* Database oluşturulup bilgiler table a databaseden gelecekler
+* Database will be created and the information will come from a database to table
-* Tasarımda yeniden düzenlenmeye gidilebilir.
+* The design can be rearranged.

 <p align="center">
   <img width="460" height="300" src="https://github.com/serhatuzunbayir/Project-4-HOTEL-MANAGEMENT-SYSTEM-Mert_Gokhan_Ertan/blob/master/login.png">